 Torino, a creative and up-to-date city

 Are you looking for the key words to explore Torino?
-Try with "Art", "Culture" and "Taste".
+Try with Art and Culture and Taste.
 Italy's first capital, Torino is a baroque jewel on the banks of the Po river, to discover with a gourmet break in a historic café and a walk under 18 kilometers of arcades with beautiful shops windows, a stop at Porta Palazzo, Europe's largest open-air market, or during one of the world-class sporting events.
 And after a well-deserved shopping spree and a visit to an elegant Royal Residence of Piemonte, pamper yourself with the original Torino's aperitif ritual: here, in the birthplace of vermouth, artisan gelato, giandujotti and grissini, Piemonte's culinary tradition gives its best in iconic foods to taste in a great number of Michelin-starred restaurants and typical trattorias.

 Torino is out of box thinking

-A UNESCO Creative City for Design since 2014 and a world-renowned center for performing arts, Torino was the birthplace (in 1863) of GAM - the Modern Art Gallery, the first public collection of its kind in Italy and today of Artissima Fair, which has just celebrated its 26th edition as the third contemporary art fair in the world.
+A UNESCO Creative City for Design since 2014 and a world-renowned center for performing arts, Torino was the birthplace (in 1863) of GAM - the Modern Art Gallery, the first public collection of its kind in Italy and today of Artissima fair, which has just celebrated its 26th edition as the most important contemporary art fair in Italy.
 Every fall, Artissima animates the city together with the Contemporary Art Week and Artist's Lights, the series of open air installations by Italian artists held until January.

 From Museums to the nightlife